Peter B. Sweeny: Life

 He was the son of James Sweeny, who kept a hotel in Hoboken, New Jersey, and Mary (Barr) Sweeny.

 He attended Columbia College, then studied law, was admitted to the bar and practiced law with James T. Brady in New York City.

 In 1852, he was appointed Public Administrator.
 He was New York County District Attorney in 1858, elected on the Democratic ticket in November 1857, but resigned due to ill health.

 Sweeny was City Chamberlain and Park Commissioner under Mayor A. Oakey Hall.
 He became notorious as a central figure in the ring that controlled Tammany Hall, and was depicted prominently in Thomas Nast's cartoons alongside Boss Tweed, Richard B. Connolly and A. Oakey Hall.

 With Tweed, he was a director of the Erie Railroad, which became "a gigantic highway of robbery and disgrace".
 Sweeny was also Director of the Tenth National Bank, in which city funds were deposited.
 In Nast's cartoons, Tweed and Sweeny were often identified as "Tweeny and Sweed"; in others, Sweeny was identified as "Peter 'Brains' Sweeny".
 Public indignation over the theft of millions of dollars by the Tweed ring led to the downfall of the Ring in the municipal election of November 7, 1871.
 Sweeny resigned from public life the following day.
 In February 1872, Sweeny was indicted but the D.A.'s office decided for nolle prosequi, and Sweeny went to Canada.

+Political cartoon depicting Sweeny's return to New York following the collapse of the Tweed Ring.
+The cartoon shows Sweeny reading the bulletin board showing various municipal scandals of the era with Sweeny saying "By gosh!
+It's the same old place!"